zodern/meteor-up/docs/docs.md

 ### Deploy Wait Time

 Meteor Up checks if the deployment is successful or not just after the deployment.
 It will wait 15 seconds after starting the docker container before starting the checks.
 The check runs every second until it either can sucessfully load the app's client, or it runs out of time as defined in `meteor.deployCheckWaitTime`.

-Most docker images used with mup run `npm install` before starting the app.
-Especially for small servers, this can take awhile.
-If deployments fail with `Verifying Deployment: FAILED`, and it looks like npm didn't finish installing dependencies, try increasing the value in `meteor.deployCheckWaitTime`

 #### Deploy check port